shajra/nix-example/tutorials/1-pkgs-make/README.md

 }
 ```

-This utility makes a shell wrapper for any executable file that can do things like set environment variables.
+This utility makes a shell wrapper for any executable.
+This wrapper can do things like set environment variables.
 In our case our wrapper sets the `PATH` to include a `/nix/store` path where a specific version of Hello can can be found.

 This is a common technique for many derivations in Nixpkgs.
 Furthermore, with techniques like this, we can use Nix to mix programs from all kinds of language ecosystems together.